The Mast General Store welcomes Columbia Sportswear’s partnership for this year’s Share the Warmth campaign.

 This is a great cause to share at meetings, on your social media accounts, and with family as colder weather is approaching.
 Chances are there’s at least one perfectly good jacket hanging around that has warmth to share.

-If you would like to donate, please make sure your gently-used jacket, coat, sweater, or blanket is clean and drop it off at the Mast Store in downtown Greenville.
+If you would like to donate, please make sure your gently used jacket, coat, sweater, or blanket is clean and drop it off at any Mast Store.
 They will be off to their new homes in time to stave off winter’s chilly winds and frosty snows.